rmoo2005/mint6/README.md

 ## Team members
 The members of the team are:
 - Vincent Rey Gutierrez
-- *Damla Kose*
+- Damla Kose
 - Binuli Nevanma Perera Markawitage
-- *enter full name 4 here*
+- Rahima Meriam Oqubay
 - *enter full name 5 here (or delete if not applicable)*

 ## Project structure